 Let's look at yarn ply and the different plying methods used by yarn manufacturers or spinners.

 The method of yarn plying used by manufacturers depends on whether they want to produce a handspun, machine-spun, or a special type of yarn.
 That said, here are four of the most common methods used today:

 Regular Yarn Ply

 This plying method is common for handspun yarns and involves utilizing a spindle or a spinning wheel.
-The spinners will take the strands or fibers, ensuring they're kept separated using their fingers or a tool to prevent tangles and better tension control.
-Then, they would thread them through the spindle's holes or of a specially carved piece of wood.
+The spinners will take the strands of fibers, ensuring they're kept separated using their fingers or tools to prevent tangles and better tension control.
+They then thread them through the spindle's holes or a specially carved piece of wood.

 Chain or Navajo Yarn Ply

 Chain is another plying method for handspun yarns and is perfect for both dyed and undyed fibers since it won't affect colorwork.
 The producers will create a 200mm or eight-inch loop through the leader end's loop as if they were crocheting.